jmonka9012/JMDev/README.md

 A statically generated portfolio built with Vue 3, ViteSSG, and GSAP, featuring custom WebGL shaders and smooth scrolling.

 ## Overview
 This project serves as both a personal portfolio and a technical sandbox.
 It utilizes a **Jamstack architecture**, decoupling the frontend from a **Headless WordPress** backend.
-Content is fetched at build-time to generate a blazing-fast, SEO-optimized static site.
+Content is fetched at build-time to generate a quick static site.
 The interface is heavily animated using GSAP and features custom interactive WebGL ASCII art rendering.

+This is my first project using shaders and WebGL, probably got a little too ambitious with it and some components.
+Site is best experienced with decent machine.
+But!
+I'd rather make mistakes I can learn from than take the easy way out :).
+Work in progress...

 ## Tech Stack